BlackBerry Ltd (BB): A Deep Dive into Its Performance Potential

 Financial Strength Analysis

 BlackBerry Ltd's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company has an interest coverage ratio of 0, which positions it worse than 0% of 1586 companies in the Software industry.
+The company has an interest coverage ratio of 0, which positions it worse than 0% of 1579 companies in the Software industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Scoreis just -0.24, which is below the distress zone of 1.81.
+Furthermore, the company's Altman Z-Score is just -0.31, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.

 Profitability Analysis